A Decomposition-Based Approach for Evaluating and Analyzing Inter-Annotator Disagreement

-Our goal is to decompose the annotations described in~\ref{subsec:data} into two separate levels: \textbf{whether} a narrative plot was identified in the sentence, and \textbf{which} narrative elements were detected in the sentence.
+The concept of ``narrative plot'' is an elusive one.
+Even though there is general agreement among narratologists that succession of events is the core of narrativity~\cite{abbott2021cambridge,genette1980narrative,rimmon2003narrative}, there is still an ongoing debate regarding the actual conditions for a text to even be qualified as a narrative~\cite{shenhav2015analyzing}.
+This fundamental question guided us in defining a theoretically-based decomposition for the NEAT annotation task.
+The three narrative elements -- \textit{Complication}, \textit{Resolution} and \textit{Success} -- capture a typical tension-release plot type, varied by the different possible elements combinations.
+Consequently, we decompose the annotation into two separate levels: \textbf{whether} a narrative plot was identified in the sentence, and \textbf{which} narrative elements were detected in the sentence.
 To do that, we define a new label denoted ``\textit{Plot}'', which represents the existence of a narrative plot as defined by our three narrative elements.
 From a theoretical perspective, this label indicates whether or not the sentence facilitates the plot type captured by this annotation scheme.
 We compute this label from the existing annotations as follows.
 Given a sentence $s$ annotated by annotator $A_i$ ($i \in \{1, 2, 3\}$), and a narrative element $e \in E = \{\textit{Complication}, \textit{Resolution}, \textit{Success}\}$, let us define:

 Then